sib-swiss/kgsteward/yamldoc.md

 ## Supported YAML syntax

-Within the YAM config files, UNIX environment variable can by referred to using `$(...)`syntax.
+Within the YAM config file(s), UNIX environment variable can by referred to using `$(...)`syntax.
 This is meant to faciliate sharing of config files, as local variable values can be stored in the local environment.

 * __`endpoint`__ - The SPARQL endpoint url.